Mortgage

 Content was accurate at the time of publication.

-Homebuyers who have high incomes but low savings may be able to buy a home with just 3% down, if they can qualify for the Freddie Mac HomeOne® mortgage.
-Unlike some other low-down-payment programs for first-time homebuyers, with HomeOne, there are no income limits.
-We’ll explain how the HomeOne mortgage works — and compare it to similar loan programs — to see if it’s the right fit for your home purchase or refinance needs.
+We’ll explain how the HomeOne mortgage works — and compare it to similar loan programs — to help you decide if it’s the right fit for your home purchase or refinance needs.

 The Freddie Mac HomeOne mortgage is a low-down-payment program for first-time homebuyers with guidelines set by the Federal Home Loan Mortgage Corporation (FHLMC), more commonly known as Freddie Mac.
-Eligible buyers can purchase homes with only 3% down payment, regardless of income or buying location.
+Eligible buyers can purchase homes with only a 3% down payment, regardless of income or buying location.

 Getting a HomeOne mortgage is similar to getting any other first-time homebuyer loan.
+You’ll need to:

-2. You may need to take a homebuyer education course.
+• Take a homebuyer education course.
 If you’re a first-time homebuyer purchasing on your own, you’ll need to take an approved homebuyer education course.
 There are free options, and you can skip the course if at least one co-borrower has owned a home before.

-3. You’ll provide income, asset and credit documentation.
+• Provide income, asset and credit documentation.
 Lenders vet your pay stubs, W-2s and bank statements, and will need to verify a valid credit score that meets the program requirements.

-5. You can only take out a fixed-rate mortgage.
+• Take out a fixed-rate mortgage.
 Adjustable-rate mortgages (ARMs) aren’t permitted.

 Although the HomeOne program allows higher-income earners to qualify, there are some added restrictions that come with that flexibility.
 The table below shows the minimum mortgage requirements for the HomeOne program.